Emilis Vėlyvis: Career

 Emilis Velyvis won the admission to Vilnius Academy of Arts in 1996 where the fierce competition numbered three candidates for each vacancy.
 In an interview with Lietuvos rytas in 2022 Velyvis said he had ″degraded″ to cinematography from fine arts: ″I am the best director among fine arts painters″.

 Emilis Velyvis moved to Stuttgart, Germany in 2003 to participate in a variety of projects.
 There, Velyvis made his first short film, Lithuanians in the EU.
 Around that time he continued working on the script for his full-length film Zero.
 Lilac Lithuania.
 The film gained international acclaim immediately after hitting the silver screen in 2006.
 This was followed by Zero 2, Zero 3, and other short and full-length films.

 Critical acclaim

 Vėlyvis' film Redirected had become the most-ever watched movie in Lithuania as of 2015, according to newspaper Kauno Diena.

-Nordic noir production The Generation of Evil is a detective inspired by American director David Fincher.
+The production The Generation of Evil is a detective inspired by American director David Fincher.
 The film depicts work of law enforcement without "sugary coating", describes a film review.

 The Generation of Evil is a high-caliber, unpredictable, tense and the most mature film by Vėlyvis.
 Director Emilis Vėlyvis proved that not only Scandinavians have the talent to create such strong detective cinema, wrote Delfi.lt in a review in 2022.